TPiazza21/StockTrader/README.md

 TypeError: string indices must be integers

 it likely means that you have called the API too recently, so you are getting an error message from the API call as a string instead of the data itself

+Also, don't be worried about Google errors, they are par for the course when getting google trends data

+Workflow:

+- apiCaller contains a class that calls the APIs.
+This is necessary so that it can call the APIs, and then the other agents can use it.
+You shouldn't have to worry too much about this class, as long as you update the information regularly.

+- generalAgent has a class that will be our general framework for the agent.
+PLEASE USE THIS CLASS AS A PARENT CLASS so that the relevent data can be saved easily

+- approxAgent has a class that extends generalAgent, and implements approximate Q learning

+- run_approx_save_csv will run a simple approx agent, getting new data every minute, and it saved results to a .csv file